Tag Archives: Costume Design

 Last but in no way least, there’s of course, no celebration of the costume design in Gentlemen Prefer Blondes, without featuring the famous gold lamé dress.
 A creation that was deemed so risqué for the time period, that in the movie, it’s only shown from the back.
 And what a beautiful view it is.

 Did I miss out your favourite look?
 Unlikely.
-But it’s nice to ask.
+But of course, it’s always nice to ask.

 Read my spoiler-free movie review of Gentlemen Prefer Blondes (1953).